Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: A Linear Regression Perspective of Decision Trees

-Viewing MDI via this new linear regression lens allows us to explain known drawbacks as well as reveal new challenges.
-We consolidate these into two main issues, differential optimism bias and model mismatch, and then discuss possible ways to overcome them.
+Our new linear regression lens allows us to explain known drawbacks of decision trees and MDI as well as reveal new challenges.
+We consolidate these into two main issues --- model mismatch and overfitting --- and discuss ways to overcome them.
+These issues and their potential solutions serve as inspiration for our proposed \rfmethod\;and \method\;frameworks in Section~\ref{sec:mdi_plus}.